David Truman – Private Client and Barrister Expenses Specialist

 - If the car is purchased either outright or on HP an annual allowance is given based on the cost of the car or the market value of the car when first used in the business and a percentage based on the CO2 emissions.

-- Car lease payments are allowable subject to a 15% restriction for cars with CO2 emissions of 130g/km (for leases entered into prior to 6 April 2013 this limit was 160 g/km and the old rules will continue to apply until a new lease is entered into).
+- Car lease payments are allowable subject to a 15% restriction for cars with CO2 emissions of 110g/km (for leases entered between 6 April 2013 and 5 April 2018 this was 130 g/kg and those entered into prior to 6 April 2013 this limit was 160 g/km.
+The old rules will continue to apply until a new lease is entered into).

 - Repairs and insurance will also be deductible.